-ALL: My teaching style is relaxed yet progressive.
-I use positive reinforcement to encourage progress with adults and children.
-Students are allowed to progress at their own pace which varies with age, coordination, processing speed and previous exposure to musical education.
+ALL: My teaching style is relaxed and nurturing I use positive reinforcement to encourage progress with adults and children.
+Students are allowed to progress at their own pace.

 PIANO: I prefer the Alfred's Basic Piano Library series for my piano students.
 I find that my students learn more music theory and music reading with this series.
 If the student has started lessons in a different series, I can work with that as well.
 I have a large music library that provides a wide selection of music in addition to the Alfred books.
 I expect most beginning students to learn basic music reading and theory in 3 to 6 months.
 They should also to be able to play simple tunes in that time.
 I am an active professional singer, so I have a large library of vocal material at my disposal.

 All piano students are REQUIRED to have an instrument to practice on at home.
 The piano MUST HAVE AT MINIMUM:

 IF Digital - 88 full sized, weighted keys with polyphonic sound ( at least 10 keys should be able to sound at at the same time) and a sustain pedal,

 OR - If Accoustic - maintained and properly tuned.

 VOICE: I begin my voice lessons with breathing techniques and vocal placement using widely accepted exercises coming from a large body of sources such as: